Big Joe Turner: Success during the 1950s

+Awards

+He won the Esquire magazine award for male vocalist in 1945.

+He won the Melody Maker award for best "new" vocalist of 1956.

-Returning to the blues
+Returning to Jazz

-After a number of successes in this vein, Turner quit popular music and resumed singing with small jazz combos, recording numerous albums in that style during the 1960s and 1970s. in 1966, Bill Haley helped revive Turner's career by lending him the Comets for a series of popular recordings for the Orfeón label in Mexico.
-In 1977 he recorded a cover version of Guitar Slim's song, "The Things That I Used to Do".
+After a number of successes in popular music, Turner resumed singing with small jazz combos, recording numerous albums in that style during the 1960s and 1970s.
+In 1966, Bill Haley helped revive Turner's career by lending him the Comets for a series of popular recordings for the Orfeón label in Mexico.

 During the 1960s and 1970s he resumed performing jazz and blues music, performing at many music festivals and recording for Norman Granz's Pablo Records.
 He also worked with Axel Zwingenberger.
 Turner also participated in a "Battle of the Blues" with Wynonie Harris and T-Bone Walker.

 In 1965, he toured in England with the trumpeter Buck Clayton and the trombonist Vic Dickenson, accompanied by Humphrey Lyttelton and his band.
 Part of a studio concert was televised by the BBC and later issued on DVD.
 A sound recording of a club appearance made during this tour is not thought of sufficient sound quality to justify commercial issue.
 He also toured Europe with Count Basie and his orchestra.

-He won the Esquire magazine award for male vocalist in 1945, the Melody Maker award for best "new" vocalist of 1956, and the British Jazz Journal award as top male singer of 1965.
-In 1977, Turner recorded "I'm Gonna Sit Right Down and Write Myself a Letter" for Spivey Records, with Lloyd Glenn on piano.
+He won the British Jazz Journal award as top male singer of 1965.

+In 1977, Turner recorded a cover version of Guitar Slim's song "The Things That I Used to Do", and "I'm Gonna Sit Right Down and Write Myself a Letter", for Spivey Records, with Lloyd Glenn on piano.

+Turner received top billing with Count Basie in the Kansas City jazz reunion movie The Last of the Blue Devils (1979), featuring Jay McShann, Jimmy Forrest, and other players from the city.

+In 1983, two years before his death, Turner was inducted into the Blues Hall of Fame.
+That same year, the album Blues Train was released by Muse Records; the album featured Turner with the band Roomful of Blues.

 Turner's career endured from the barrooms of Kansas City in the 1920s (when at the age of twelve he performed with a pencilled moustache and his father's hat) to European jazz festivals of the 1980s.

-In 1983, two years before his death, Turner was inducted into the Blues Hall of Fame.
-That same year, the album Blues Train was released by Mute Records; the album featured Turner with the band Roomful of Blues.
-Turner received top billing with Count Basie in the Kansas City jazz reunion movie The Last of the Blue Devils (1979), featuring Jay McShann, Jimmy Forrest, and other players from the city.

-Death
+Death and tributes

 Turner died of heart failure in November 1985, at the age of 74, in Inglewood, California, having suffered from effects of arthritis, a stroke and diabetes.
 His funeral included musical tributes from Etta James and Barbara Morrison.
 He was buried at Roosevelt Memorial Park in Gardena, California.

 He was posthumously inducted into the Rock and Roll Hall of Fame in 1987.